Financial-Times/origami/components/o-comments/README.md

 ╳ deprecated | 2 | 2.5.0 | - |
 ╳ deprecated | 1 | 1.0.10 | - |

-## Test on local

-In order to test on local you should run from the main folder ```npm run watch -w components/o-comments``` and open the browser on http://local.ft.com:5000

 ## Contact

 If you have any questions or comments about this component, or need help using it, please either [raise an issue](https://github.com/Financial-Times/o-comments/issues), visit [#origami-support](https://financialtimes.slack.com/messages/origami-support/) or email [Origami Support](mailto:origami-support@ft.com).